 Jupiter was saved by Ops (known as Rhea, the mother of the gods, in Greek mythology).
 Due to her witty mind and courageous heart, Jupiter grew up on a distant island and soon returned for vengeance.

-He overthrew Saturn in a godly clash and rescued his siblings.
+He overthrew Saturn in a godly clash, known as Titanomachy in Greek mythology, and rescued his siblings.
 Thus, the Roman gods began their rule, establishing a golden period of perceived prosperity and the prime faith of the Roman people.

 Juno and Jupiter